Githubboyat3am/TextScript/README.md

 # TextScript 🖥

-This is a coding language I made in python
+This is a coding language I made in python as well as a C# version (TextScript.cs)

 # Statements 🛂